kevinkassimo/react-alt-context/README.md

 }

 // Connecting context to UnconnectedButton
 // We tell altCtx to connect the context value to a prop named 'colorWrapper'.
-If not specified, the default value will be accessible at `this.props.ctx` and update function will be at `this.props.updateCtx` const Button = connect(UnconnectedButton, 'colorWrapper');
+If not specified, the default value will be accessible at `this.props.ctx` and update function will be at `this.props.setCtx(newVal)` const Button = connect(UnconnectedButton, 'colorWrapper');

 render(<App />, document.getElementById('root'));